 "Oh."
 She paused in thought as she considered his offer.
-It certainly was very tempting; it would give her the perfect opportunity to leave Alternity City behind and start over.
-If she turned him down, she may not get another chance like this again.
+It was certainly tempting; it would give her the opportunity to leave Alternity City behind and return home, to start over.
+If she turned him down, she may not get another chance like this one again.
 Still, she didn't completely trust him, or Astro.
 Then, finally, she gave him a cautionary look.
 "Okay, but don't think for one astro-second that this means I've forgiven you, Dirge."

-One corner of his mouth turned up in a satisfied smile, but then the sound of a distant explosion coming from somewhere within the mega city made him look back over his shoulder, alerted.
-"Come on," he said cautiously, and then began to walk towards Megaplex.
-His team mates followed behind, until she was the last one left standing on the jetty as she watched them leave.
+One corner of his mouth turned up in a satisfied smile, but then the distant sound of an explosion coming from somewhere within the mega city made him look back over his shoulder, alerted.
+"Come on," he said cautiously, and began to walk towards Megaplex.
+His team mates followed after him, until she was the last one left standing on the jetty, watching them leave.

-"Hey – wait up!" she called out, before breaking into a sprint to catch up to them.
+"Hey – wait up!" she called out, breaking into a sprint to catch up to them.

 The work area doubled up as a repair bay, and its interior was shrouded in semi-darkness; it was quiet, and mostly empty – save for two mechanoids.

-In the stillness of the room, the Autobot stirred and released a low groan, and Jazz moved closer, watching intently as he waited for the injured mech to regain consciousness.
-His mind raced with many thoughts, and so many questions, but he had to force himself to slow down and take it one step at a time, give the mech sufficient time to recover from his time in suspension.
-Then he might eventually be able to learn what had happened to him, and in doing so, perhaps many important questions would finally be answered.
+In the stillness of the room the Autobot stirred and released a low groan, and Jazz moved closer, watching intently as he waited for the injured mech to regain consciousness.
+His mind raced with thoughts, and so many questions, but he had to force himself to slow down, to take it one step at a time.
+He would need to allow the mech to sufficiently recover from the time he'd spent in suspension.
+Eventually, he would be able to learn what had happened to him, and in doing so perhaps many important questions would then be answered.
 Patience was key.
 "Hey, 'Jack.
 It's me, Jazz.
 Can you hear me?" he said softly, reaching out a hand to touch the Autobot's shoulder.

 Jazz gave him a warm smile.
 "That's me.
 Welcome back to the land of the living," he said.
 "You're going to be okay," he added, wanting to reassure him.
-He took a seat beside him, keeping his gaze focused on the Autobot.
+Taking a seat beside him, he kept his gaze focused on the Autobot.

 Wheeljack attempted to sit up, but became alerted to an unpleasant sensation on the side of his head.
-"What… what happened?" he asked, alarmed, before looking around the room for clues to his whereabouts as he held a hand up to touch his helm.
-Jazz did not give him a reply, but sat patiently by, allowing him time to work things out for himself.
-"Where am I?" he asked again.
+"What… what happened?" he asked, alarmed, trying to determine his whereabouts, then carefully reached a hand up to touch his helm.
+Jazz did not immediately respond but continued to sit patiently by, allowing him time to work things out for himself.
+"Where am I?" the Autobot engineer asked again.